(but if we discover one, we’ll let you know)

 Somewhere in the entrails of Washington DC Fiduciary Rule legislation is being born, but we don’t know whether it will see the light of day or not.
 We believe, however, that it is very important for us to disclose any conflicts of interest we may have, independent of what happens to the Fiduciary Rule.

 Mike and Vitaliy are members of CFA Institute, which says, “Fiduciaries owe undivided loyalty to their clients and must place client interests before their own.”

 We agree wholeheartedly.

-We are not always proud of our industry.
+Our industry has problems.
+We are not always proud of it.
 We personally know a lot of honest, hardworking people who try hard to do their best for their clients.
 We have also come across (and read about) industry players who make used car salesmen look like Mother Theresa.